steveturbek/Tangible-Interfaces-Submarine-Design-Project/examples/svg-dashboard-helper-SKILL.md

    - **This is your reference for what behavior to replicate**

 3. **Analyze the new design:**

    - Find the element(s) to animate (student should have named them)
    - Determine rotation/transformation origins (center points, pivot points)
    - Check if the visual layout requires formula adjustments

 4. **Apply the behavior:**

    - **CRITICAL: Include the STUDENT EDIT ZONE boundary markers exactly** - they must be present
-   - Recreate the animation logic from stock gauge STUDENT EDIT ZONE
+   - Recreate the animation logic from stock instruments STUDENT EDIT ZONE
    - Adapt element IDs to match new design
    - Adjust rotation origins or positions if needed based on new design geometry
    - Keep the same localStorage key (filename-based detection will handle this)